WestDRI/wgpages/content/imagemagick.md

 mogrify -transparent "#d3d3d3" hybridParallelism.png              # make the background transparent
 mogrify -background none -format png hybridParallelism.svg        # PNG without a background
 ```

+The end result is the same in both cases (`-transparent "#d3d3d3"` and `-background none`), but the image with
+the transparent background has more information in it (check with `ls -l`) which is hidden by the alpha
+(opacity) channel.
+We'll explore this when we talk about channels.

 ## Joining images